quii/learn-go-with-tests/concurrency.md

 }
 ```

-It returns a map of each URL checked to a boolean value - `true` for a good
+It returns a map of each URL checked to a boolean value: `true` for a good
-response, `false` for a bad response.
+response; `false` for a bad response.

 You also have to pass in a `WebsiteChecker` which takes a single URL and returns
 a boolean.
 This is used by the function to check all the websites.